-How are you coping with your divorce?
+How are you coping with your divorce stress?
 In therapy?
 Taking meds?
 Shaky and unsure of your future?
 Want more peace of mind immediately?
+Start meditating.

 Two weeks ago, Glenda, 51, came sobbing into my office.
 She couldn’t sleep.
 Dreams of her debts since the divorce haunt her.
 Her oldest daughter won’t talk to her.
 She can’t concentrate at work.
 She’s asking for more meds.
 The last straw: her ex’s lover ”accidentally” left a message on their home machine, “Oh honey, I missed your hard body last night.”